anandshankar27/internshala-automation/README.md

 ## About
 An automated script which can apply for multiple internships according to user preference.
 It works on Internshala Platform.
 It filters internships according to your preferences and applies to all of them and saves you a lot of time.
-Also, you don't have to go through that same boring procedure of uploading resume, giving assesment answers, etc, etc.
+Also, you don't have to go through that same boring procedure of uploading resume, giving assesment answers, etc.

+See how it works <a href="https://www.linkedin.com/posts/anandshankar27_automation-seleniumwebdriver-selenium-activity-6665891746649636864-4EAY/">here</a>.

 ## How to set it up locally ?